sleevs/JsnEncryptGen/README.md

 # JsnEncryptGen

-Demo of an api that encrypts and decrypts string
+Demo of API to encrypt and decrypt string with diffrents algorithms

+- Base64
+- SHA1
+- PBKDF2
+- MD5